topo-gps/ios-manual/en/routes/routes_load.rst

    :width: 320px
    :alt: Route load Topo GPS

-   *Figure 3.
-In the route screen it can be seen that the route ‘Gower Hike' is loaded on the map.*
+   *In the route screen it can be seen that the route ‘Gower Hike' is loaded on the map.*

 It is also possible to load multiple routes on the map.
 This can be useful if you want to combine or compare different routes.
 If you press an unloaded route in the routes screen it will be added to the map, just as the first loaded route.
 The route line however will be different from the first route.